|

 We, the Christian community of Saint Gerard's Catholic Church, Bowen Island, invite you to our Bowen church.
 Share in our mission! |

-Thank you: Until the archdiocese took on the hosting of this website recently, it was hosted by Notre Dame Regional Secondary for years.
-We thank Notre Dame and also teacher Peter Vogel for the work he contributed.
+Thank you: Until the archdiocese took on the hosting of this website, it was hosted by Notre Dame Regional Secondary for years.
+We thank Notre Dame and especially teacher Peter Vogel for the work he contributed.